 So, with surrender and dependence on the Living God for guidance, here are 15 strategies to begin Intentional Eating:

-2. Remove toxic food or food altered from God’s design from the weekly grocery list.
+Remove toxic food or food altered from God’s design from the weekly grocery list.
 If the package has ingredients we cannot pronounce, it has been altered from God’s original design and is meant for shelf life not our lives.
+There are replacement items that are healthier and less toxic.

 Encouragement for Implementing Your 15 Strategies of Intentional Eating